build-web-apps/clone-instagram-ui/src/views/Profile/README.md

 It also displays `posts` from the logged in user.

 1. Create a folder `Profile` under `src/views`
-2. Create a file `index.js` and paste the following:
+2. Create a file `index.js` under `Profile` folder and paste the following:

 ```js
 import React, { useState, useEffect, useReducer } from 'react';